 This communicates that you have some ambition but are not foaming at the mouth to rise up the ranks and take over and are interested in opportunities within the organization.

 “Your company has a great reputation as an employer and for supporting employee career development, which is one of the reasons I am attracted to this job.
 I like the idea of growing at one company over a few years.
 I see myself taking on increasing levels of responsibility in the future, perhaps leading projects or teams, and enjoying new challenges.”

-This answer says you don’t enjoy the idea of job hopping and leaves your goals open to interpretation, as taking on more responsibility can mean any number of things.
-You’re suggesting that you will grow within that role, perhaps transition into a more senior role, or possibly forge your own career path within the organization.
-This can be a great response at a growing company or start up.
+This answer says you don’t enjoy the idea of job-hopping and leaves your goals open to interpretation, as taking on more responsibility can mean any number of things.
+You’re suggesting that you will grow within that role, perhaps transition into a more senior role, or possibly forge your career path within the organization.
+This can be a great response to a growing company or start-up.
 The hiring manager may not know if there will be promotions available down the line but like the idea of someone eager to take on challenges and responsibilities.